-Established in 2012 by Pradeep Dass, Space Engine Systems is a Canadian aerospace company that is pioneering the next generation of propulsion technologies for aerospace and space.
+Space Engine Systems is a Canadian aerospace company that is pioneering the next generation of propulsion technologies for aerospace and space.
 Our ultimate goal is the design of a reusable, single-stage-to-orbit cruise vehicle that is capable of flight up to hypersonic speeds for use in aerospace and space applications.
-To achieve these targets, we are developing a light, reusable, multi-fuel, propulsion system.
+To achieve these targets, we are developing a light, reusable, multi-fuel propulsion system.

 We have been working on this technology for more than two decades.
-Currently, we are entering a phase of aggressive testing to completely test the full engine prototype by Q1 2018.
-This testing is expected to demonstrate all of the key technologies.
-We will proceed to full scale commercial applications after Q3 2018.
+Currently, we are entering a phase of aggressive testing to completely test the full engine prototype, which is expected to demonstrate all of the key technologies.
 In order to carry out this testing, Space Engine Systems has developed a multi-fuel ground testing facility that is capable of simulating engine inlet temperatures for a variety of flight conditions.
 When not being used for our application, Space Engine Systems will also consider undertaking subcontract work at this facility for others who may be interested in testing liquid hydrogen, solid fuel, and other fuels for air breathing engines.

 While all of us are interested in being part of such an exciting, technical project, we’re here because we have a passion for aerospace and space.
 We want to remove barriers to accessible supersonic and hypersonic flight, and make affordable space flight a reality.